vroide/vroide/README.md

-##     Where I'm at

-- on the verge of software productivity
-- eager doseq clojure

 ## What I'm currently :brain:washed by

 - pragmatic functional programming with a [rich](https://www.youtube.com/watch?v=-6BsiVyC1kM "Rich Hickey: The Value of Values") flavor